neomake/neomake/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce

 <!--
-Provide steps to reproduce the issue, if relevant.
+For bugs please provide steps to reproduce the issue.

-1. Please set `g:neomake_logfile`, e.g. using
+1. Please set `g:neomake_logfile`, e.g.
    `:let g:neomake_logfile = '/tmp/neomake.log'` first.
-   You can also set `:let g:neomake_verbose = 3` to display debug messages directly, but that can be distracting (i.e. forcing hit-ENTER prompts).
+2. Look at the logfile for the generated output, which might help revealing the issue already.
-2. Look at the logfile (or `:messages`) for the generated output, which might help revealing the issue already.
+   You can use `make tail_log` from Neomake's source directory for following the logfile in a separate terminal.
-3. Please describe how you run Neomake: manually (how?), via automake config, or via some custom autocommand(s) (which? - not recommended anymore).
+3. Please describe how you run Neomake: manually (how?), via automake config, or via some custom autocommand(s) (which?).
 -->

 ### Output from (verbose) NeomakeInfo